News

 Key Moment

-Trump Announces 25% Canada Tariff
+Trump Announces 25% Import Tariff

 After campaigning on implementing tariffs against US trading partners, president Trump follows through by announcing 25% tariffs against Mexico and Canada.
 China is expected to also receive a 10% tariff and they are expected to be declared on Saturday February 1st.